honestly-nuts/SCore-Utils/README.md

   3. You should create non-gibrish variable and function names.
 #### 3. Program standards
   1. You should always make a test file in the tests directory for the devs to test your program.
-    Test files are manuals on which you can run [my preprocessor](https://github.com/honestly-nuts/TPP) on to generate a inputfile for your program.
-Read More about TPP [here](https://github.com/honestly-nuts/TPP/blob/master/README.md). syntax guidelines are given in the tests/syntax.test file.
+    Test files are manuals on which you can run [my preprocessor](https://github.com/honestly-nuts/TPP) on to generate an inputfile for your program.
+Read More about TPP [here](https://github.com/honestly-nuts/TPP/blob/master/README.md).
+    The syntax guidelines are given [here](https://github.com/honestly-nuts/TPP/blob/master/tests/syntax.test).
+    [here](https://github.com/honestly-nuts/TPP/blob/master/tests/example_programName.test) is an example test file for an **imaginary** program that does
+    virtually nothing.

 # Conclusion